zlyb/linyuzhou.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - ESG investing
+  - fixed income
-  - Financial intermediaries
+  - return predictability
-  - Fixed income
+  - financial intermediaries
-  - Return predictability
+  - climate finance
-  - Textual analysis
+  - textual analysis

 # Education to show in About widget